A House on the Bayou: Production

-In March 2021, was announced that Alex McAulay would write and direct the television horror thriller film A House on the Bayou.
-The film is the first of eight films that Blumhouse Television will develop and produce exclusively for cable network Epix.
-On March 29, 2021, it was announced that Lia McHugh joined the cast of the film.
+In March 2021, it was announced that Alex McAulay would write and direct the television horror thriller film A House on the Bayou.
+The film was the first of eight films that Blumhouse Television would develop and produce exclusively for cable network Epix.
+That same month, it was announced that Lia McHugh had joined the cast of the film.
 Paul Schneider, Angela Sarafyan, Jacob Lofland, Doug Van Liew and Lauren Richards were cast in April.

 Principal photography took place from March 22 to April 19, 2021, in New Orleans.

 Release

 The film was released on November 19, 2021, on digital by Paramount Home Entertainment and on Epix.